 Schedule Your Consultation for Axonics OAB Treatment in West Florida Today!

 Ready to take the first step towards symptom relief?
-Contact Clearwater Sex Health in West Flordia to speak with an expert urologist and learn about your overactive bladder solutions.
-Please call (727) 441-1508 to schedule an appointment with Dr. Nicole Szell to discuss your symptoms and to determine if Axonics Therapy is the right treatment for you.
+Contact Clearwater Sex Health in West Florida to speak with an expert urologist and learn about your overactive bladder solutions.
+To schedule a consultation at our urology clinic in Clearwater, FL, please call (727) 441-1508 to meet with Dr. Nicole Szell and discuss your symptoms and to determine if Axonics Therapy is the right treatment for you.

 Overactive Bladder FAQ

 Overactive bladder—which your doctor may refer to as “OAB”—is an umbrella term that includes the frequent and urgent need to empty your bladder.
 One of the most common symptoms of overactive bladder is a sudden urge to urinate, resulting in unintentional urine loss.